gridsuite/deployment/README.md

 > _See instructions in [sub-section](#installing--updating-docker-compose-to-v2)_

 This is the preferred development deployment.
-Install the orchestration tool docker-compose then launch the desired profile :
+Install the orchestration tool [Docker Compose v2](https://github.com/docker/compose) then launch the desired profile :

 ### Docker-compose profiles